HENNGE/aapns/docs/api.rst

     :param logger: Optional structlog logger to use for logging
     :type logger: :py:class:`structlog.BoundLogger`
     :param bool auto_reconnect: Toggle automatic reconnecting.
-    :param int timeout: Optional timeout for connections and requests.
+    :param float timeout: Optional timeout for connections and requests.
 If set to ``None``, no timeout will be used.
     :return: A connected instance of :py:class:`APNS`
     :rtype: APNS